MetPX/sarracenia/doc/sr_winnow.8.rst

 followed by a configuration file described below.

-The **foreground** is used when debugging a configuration, when the user wants to run the program and its configfile interactively...
-The **foreground** instance is not concerned by other actions.
+The **foreground** is used when debugging a configuration, when the user wants to run the program and its configfile interactively.
-The user would stop using the **foreground** instance by simply pressing <ctrl-c> on linux or use other means to kill its process.

 The actions **cleanup**, **declare**, **setup** can be used to manage resources on the rabbitmq server.
 The resources are either queues or exchanges. **declare** creates